+Indicates course that can only count for one area requirement, either natural history or electives or breadth

-- Indicates course with non-animal emphasis to meet taxonomic breadth requirement of the General Biology Option. - [#] Indicates a class that has a lecture only (3 credits) or a lecture and lab component (5 credits) (FHL) Indicates course taught at Friday Harbor Labs - 1 396 is regulated and administered by professor permission.
+[#] Indicates a class that has a lecture only (3 credits) or a lecture and lab component (5 credits) (FHL) Indicates course taught at Friday Harbor Labs

+1 396 is regulated and administered by professor permission.
 To Peer facilitate an introductory course, contact lab coordinator of the specific class.
-For other courses, prior experience with the class and permission of acting instructor is necessary for enrollment - 2 Only 1 class per pair can count as an elective from 405/440 and 406/441 - 3 Credit can only be received for one course BIOL 413 or NURS 301 due to content overlap - 4 Credit can only be received for one course BIOL 385 or BIO A 351 due to content overlap
+For other courses, prior experience with the class and permission of acting instructor is necessary for enrollment

+2 Only 1 class per pair can count as an elective from 405/440 and 406/441

+3 Credit can only be received for one course BIOL 310 or NURS 301 due to content overlap

+4 Credit can only be received for one course BIOL 385 or BIO A 351 due to content overlap